B Landscape Architecture, Assoc Dip Sculpture (Chair)

 Skye has returned to Canberra after several years working in the commercial sector in Melbourne.
 Having grown up around Belconnen, she is excited to see the continued transformation of Canberra into an arts and cultural hub.
 With a background in events, marketing and design, and a keen interest in human behaviour and anthropology, Skye is looking forward to forging new connections between BAC and the community as the centre undergoes an exciting realisation of its expansion plans.

-Shan Crosbie Marketing Assistant
+Shan Crosbie Marketing Coordinator

 Shan is an artist and passionate animal advocate and is excited to be working at the intersection of arts and community at Belco Arts.
 She has worked for the past five years in arts administration and marketing at council art centres, galleries and publications and holds a Master of Fine Art from RMIT and a Bachelor of Arts with Honours in Art History from the Australian National University.
-Shan has joined the marketing team at a pivotal time of growth and development for the centre and hopes to bring her energy and creative thinking to the new role.

 Pat Miller Finance Officer